mussol/100-days-of-code/log.md

 ### Day 60: April 13, 2017

 Finished the bootcamp section on CSS by building a blog from scratch.
 Only html and css for now, but I'm quite happy with the result.
 I also refactored the random quote machine project, so far html/css, following what I've been practicing these last days.

+### Day 61: April 14, 2017

+Did a bit of reading (notably CSS selectors and their efficiency https://goo.gl/cCKeXL), watched some videos, started the bootcamp's section on bootstrap and applied some of those features to refactor my portfolio page.
+I'm wondering if it's actually a good idea (for newbies like me) to mix bootstrap with plain css at this stage?
+First time I learned CSS/bootstrap I certainly did find it confusing.